loadingio/ldcvmgr/README.md

  - `get(name, param)`: popup a ldcover `name`, and expect return value from it.
    - when `name` is a string, look up a ldcover named `name` in local cache or in "#{@path}/#name"
    - when `name` is an object, load it by `@plotdb/block` manager.
-     - interface of the loaded block should be an `ldcover` object.
+     - interface of the loaded block should be a `ldcover` object.
    - when `param` is provided, it will be sent to `on` event as params.
  - `set(name, param)`: resolve popped ldcover `name` with `param`
  - `on(name, callback({...}))`: listen to `name` event.
 Following events are available: